11-Plus Story Planning

 2. How do you want your readers to feel?
 What lasting impression do you want to leave and how can you achieve it? (happy, sad, reflective, surprise, cliffhanger)

-3. Final few sentences: what happens 3 or 5 years later?
+3. Final few sentences: what happens three or five years later?
 Or reveal a surprise – what assumptions have your readers made that you can reverse?

 5 PLANNING TIPS!